What Is Fourth-Degree Assault in Washington State?Leave a Comment

 Washington state law defines fourth-degree assault as an attempted battery on another person that causes contact that a reasonable person would find offensive.
 To receive a fourth-degree assault charge for domestic violence, the other person must be one of your family or household members.

-Despite the serious connotations of the word assault, injury does not have to occur to the victim for law enforcement officers to arrest you – all the victim has to do is claim to law enforcement that you touched them in an offensive manner.
+Despite the serious connotations of the word assault, the injury does not have to occur to the victim for law enforcement officers to arrest you – all the victim has to do is claim to law enforcement that you touched them in an offensive manner.

 Potential Penalties for Fourth-Degree Assault